satindergrewal/souljacoin.cash/README.md

 - Premine supply of 100,000
 - Founders Reward is 1%, mined every 10080 blocks, which is approx of 7 days

+# Features

+- Coming from Komodo Platform, it is capable of doing all DeFi things one can possible do using Antara Smartchain's Crypto-Conditions technology.
+- Tokens Exchange, which can be used to create and trade NFTs.
+[Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/assets.html)
+- Dilithium type transactions can make Quantum Resistant transactions [Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/dilithium.html)
+- Decentralised Faucet, to give away free SOULJA coins to people who wants to try things out on this chain.
+[Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/faucet.html)
+- Heir, can help manage funds in a way that it can be passed on to heir for inheridence.
+[Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/heir.html)
+- Oracles, to link real world data to blockchain based decentralised applications.
+Oracles are what powers DeFi.
+It is very powerful technology.
+And it works already available to Antara Smartchains.
+[Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/oracles.html)
+- Pegs, to make decentralised stablecoins or making pegged cryptocurrencies to other kind of assets in financial world.
+[Link](https://developers.komodoplatform.com/basic-docs/antara/antara-api/pegs.html)

 # Getting Started for command line
 Download pre-compiled komodo binaries for your operating system from [here](https://github.com/KomodoPlatform/komodo/releases/tag/0.6.1).
 Extract the binaries, and execute "fetch-params" script from command line terminal to fetch the required chain params.